University fellowship aims to create 'dream team of sustainability'

 Elezi is one of four students named as an Environmental Interpretive Center Collegiate Sustainability Fellow.
 The program, which is a collaboration between the EIC and the Office of the Provost, selected one student from each UM-Dearborn college to improve sustainability practices on campus, both through individual projects and interdisciplinary collaboration.

-In addition to Elezi, students are College of Education, Health and Human Services EdD student Diana Mtairek, College of Engineering and Computer Science master’s student Kirill Nartov and College of Arts, Sciences and Letters junior Leah Williams.
+In addition to Elezi, students are College of Education, Health and Human Services EdD student Diana Mtairek, College of Engineering and Computer Science master’s student Kirill Nartov and College of Arts, Sciences and Letters senior Leah Williams.

 Elezi, who’s majoring in digital marketing and public relations, says she wrote about sustainable practices and identified areas for improvement when it comes to eco-friendly procedures while at chemical firm BASF, where she’s currently a marketing and communications intern.
 With this new interest, Elezi thought about her time at UM-Dearborn — the other place where she spent the majority of her waking hours.